thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian Packages/DEBIAN-INSTALL.md

 `mvn package`

-Copy all the packages to one location:
+Copy all the packages to your Arrowhead server/Raspberry Pi (you may have to start SSH server on it first with `sudo systemctl start ssh`:

 ```bash
 scp target/arrowhead-*.deb X.X.X.X:~/